awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 +  The `Stop` action isn't available for multi\-master clusters\.
 +  The Aurora survivable page cache, also known as the survivable buffer pool, isn't supported for multi\-master clusters\.
 +  A multi\-master cluster doesn't do any load balancing for connections\.
 Your application must implement its own connection management logic to distribute read and write operations among multiple DB instance endpoints\.
 Typically, in a bring\-your\-own\-shard \(BYOS\) application, you already have logic to map each shard to a specific connection\.
 To learn how to adapt the connection management logic in your application, see [Connection management for multi\-master clusters](#aurora-multi-master-connectivity)\.
++  Aurora multi\-master clusters are highly specialized for continuous availability use cases\.
+Thus, such clusters might not be generally applicable to all workloads\.
+Your requirements for performance, scalability, and availability might be satisfied by using a larger DB instance class with an Aurora single\-master cluster\.
+If so, consider using a provisioned or Aurora Serverless cluster\.
 +  Multi\-master clusters have some processing and network overhead for coordination between DB instances\.
 This overhead has the following consequences for write\-intensive and read\-intensive applications:
   +  Throughput benefits are most obvious on busy clusters with multiple concurrent write operations\.
 In many cases, a traditional Aurora cluster with a single primary instance can handle the write traffic for a cluster\.
 In these cases, the benefits of multi\-master clusters are mostly for high availability rather than performance\.
   +  Single\-query performance is generally lower than for an equivalent single\-master cluster\.
 +  You can't take a snapshot created on a single\-master cluster and restore it on a multi\-master cluster, or the opposite\.
 Instead, to transfer all data from one kind of cluster to the other, use a logical dump produced by a tool such as AWS Database Migration Service \(AWS DMS\) or the mysqldump command\.
++ When you restore a snapshot created on a multi\-master cluster, make sure to include the `--engine-mode multimaster` option\.
+If you don't use this option, you will receive an error\.
 +  You can't use the parallel query, Aurora Serverless, or Global Database features on a multi\-master cluster\.

    The multi\-master aspect is a permanent choice for a cluster\.
 You can't switch an existing Aurora cluster between a multi\-master cluster and another kind such as Aurora Serverless or parallel query\.